 German sharpshooters were waiting at the air base.
 In the bitter gun battle that ensued, terrorists murdered the remaining Israeli athletes.

 The American sportscaster Jim McKay, in Germany to cover the games, stayed on the air for hours as the drama unfolded on live television.
 In perhaps one of the most heartrending moments in broadcast journalism, McKay later soberly announced to viewers, “You know, when I was a kid, my father used to say ‘Our greatest hopes and our worst fears are seldom realized.’
 Our worst fears have been realized tonight.
 They’ve now said that there were eleven hostages.
 Two were killed in their rooms yesterday morning, nine were killed at the airport tonight.
 They’re all gone.”

-Munich was yet another horrific example of implacable hatred in action: hatred that fanatical terrorists hold for Jews and Israelis.
+The Munich Massacre was yet another horrific example of implacable hatred in action: hatred that fanatical terrorists hold for Jews and Israelis.
 Whenever you hear someone decrying and scorning Israel’s attempts to defend her people both at home and abroad, think of the men pictured above, the victims of Munich, who had come to the games like athletes from around the world only to represent and bring pride to their their nation in fair competition.
 And pray for an end to the despicable anti-Semitic hatred that led to their deaths, and that terrorists who perpetrate such acts will be brought to justice.

 Tags: Black September Munich Massacre Olympics Palestinians Terrorism